 3. How to Find a Job in the Bay Area

 Finding an affordable place to live if just part of moving to the Bay Area and making it your home.
 You also want to find a place to work, so that you can pay your rent and cover your other living expenses.
 The great news is that the economy in the Bay Area is booming, thanks to Silicon Valley and the presence of many established tech companies and startups.
-The unemployment rate in the area is just 2.5% as of March 2019.
-Jobs in the area are particularly plentiful for people looking for entry-level positions or for jobs that don’t require a college degree.

 Here are some tips for finding a job in the Bay Area:

 - Think about the type of company you want to work with.
 Do you want to work with a big established company (like Facebook or Google) or would you rather find a job with a boot-strapping startup?
 You’re going to see different cultures and most likely wildly different benefits packages at each type of company, so carefully consider which is the best fit for your style and needs.